fatemeh-rastgar/PRIEST/README.md

 Contacts: Fatemeh Rastgar (fatemeh.rastgar2@gmail.com), Arun Kumar Singh (aks1812@gmail.com)

 ** Requirements:**

-The following libraries and repositries are used through this work.
+The following libraries and repositories are used throughout this work.

 | Use| Repo/library name | Links |
 | --- | --- |---|